fbpx

 Alkalinity Too High?
 Here’s How to Lower Alkalinity in a Pool Quickly

-If you’ve noticed that your total alkalinity is higher than it should be, it’s an easy fix.
+If you’ve noticed your total alkalinity is higher than 150 ppm, it’s an easy fix.
 To lower the alkalinity in a pool, use muriatic acid or sodium bisulfate (pH reducer).
 Here’s a quick guide explaining how alkalinity levels get too high and how to lower your alkalinity in a pool.

 Check out the video below for how to lower your alkalinity with muriatic acid, or keep reading for our complete guide.